Brendan Kelly (musician): Career

-Kelly (along with Chris McCaughan, co-vocalist of The Lawrence Arms) also provided back-up vocals on Common Rider's This is Unity Music album.
+Kelly (along with Chris McCaughan, co-vocalist of the Lawrence Arms) also provided back-up vocals on Common Rider's This is Unity Music album.

+Sometime around 2008 Fat Mike of NOFX reached out to Kelly to collaborate on the Home Street Home musical.
+Kelly passed.

-In 2010, Kelly released a split album with Joe McMahon of punk rock band Smoke or Fire, entitled Wasted Potential.
+In 2010, Kelly released a split album with Joe McMahon of punk rock band Smoke or Fire, titled Wasted Potential.
 Kelly's half of the split contained acoustic versions of Lawrence Arms songs (both his and McCaughan), as well as a cover of "Kiss the Bottle" by Jawbreaker.

 In 2011, Kelly released a three-song EP, A Man with the Passion of Tennessee Williams, with new band the Wandering Birds.
 A full length, I'd Rather Die Than Live Forever, followed in 2012.
 The Wandering Birds are generally darker in tone than Kelly's earlier musical output.
 He also created a short film, The Spirit of Transparency, to promote the project.

 During the periods of inactivity of his musical projects, Brendan has been joined by fellow punk rock singers Laura Jane Grace and Brian Fallon in maintaining a blog, Bad Sandwich Chronicles.
 The blog is a mixture of scatological humor, social commentary, and stories of life in music.
 Kelly also co-hosts iconic music television program JBTV in Chicago.

 Kelly also provided guest vocals on the Alkaline Trio song "I Wanna Be A Warhol" on their 2013 release My Shame Is True.